Public key infrastructure PKI

 Definition and Explanation of Digital Signatures

-A digital signature is a cryptographic technique used to authenticate the identity of the sender and ensure the integrity of the message or document.
-Unlike a handwritten signature, which can be easily forged, digital signatures rely on PKI provide a highly secure and tamper-evident method for verifying authenticity in digital communications and transactions.
-They function as a unique digital fingerprint tied to the sender and the content of the document.
+A digital signature uses cryptographic methods to verify the identity of the Sender and ensure the integrity of a document or message.
+Unlike traditional handwritten signatures, which are vulnerable to forgery, digital signatures leverage Public Key Infrastructure (PKI) to offer a secure, tamper-proof way to authenticate digital communications and transactions.
+They function as a unique digital fingerprint tied to the Sender and the content of the document.

 Digital signatures are widely used in secure email communication, software distribution, financial transactions, and legal documents to ensure trust and compliance with regulatory standards.